far-oda/LU-Survival-Guide/README.md

 _When I got sick, I couldn't get antibiotics, which I needed because the GP said I didn't need them, while my doctors back home said that I did.
 So, not the best experience._
 Here’s a link for health on campus: **[Click Here](https://portal.lancaster.ac.uk/ask/campus/campus-services/health-services-on-campus)**

-_**I highly advise you to bring any prescription medication that is vital to your health with you from your country or on your next visit there, just in case your GP is as useless as mine was.**_
+_**I highly advise you to bring any prescription medication that is vital to your health with you from your country or on your next visit there (with the permission of your doctor of course), just in case your GP is as useless as mine was.**_

 #### Physical wellness (Gym)
 The gym is not only for getting your muscles big and losing weight, but it also provides great stress relief, which is vital while studying.